jcamilo05/Hospital_en_casa/Module3/Readme.md

 <h1>Interacting between Console and database</h1>

-<h2>2.
-Creating the interface</h2>

-The first step to achieving the connection between the database and console is creating the interfaces of each entity, the following steps are implemented for 1 entity (which will be Persona), but the steps are the same to all entities of the project.

 <h2>1.
-Creating the interface</h2>
+Create the interface</h2>

+The first step to achieve the connection between the database and console is the creation of the interface for each entity, the following steps was implemented for 1 entity (which will be Jugador), but the steps are the same to all entities of this project.

-In order to have a clean project, inside the *AppRepositorios* we are going to create a interface called `IRepositorioPersona` which will be a class interface and another class what will implement that interface and was called `RepositorioPersona`
+In order to have a clean project, inside the *AppRepositorios* we are going to create a interface called `IRepositorioJugador` which will be a class interface, and another class what we will implement is interface and is called `RepositorioJugador`

 The interface, was written in the following fashion